Mental health and wellbeing

 - join your local COVID-19 Mutual Aid Group

 - send a text or put a letter through your neighbour’s door to let them know you are there for them

 Don’t forget to ask for help for yourself if you need it through the details above.
 Age UK Croydon and Croydon Voluntary Action (CVA) have set up a telephone befriending service, where people who would like someone to talk to are paired with a volunteer so they can have a regular chat and some company – contact 020 8686 0066.

-A number of organisations have published some really helpful advice about mental wellbeing whilst at home and during the crisis.
+A number of organisations have published some really helpful advice about mental wellbeing.
 Including NHS, Mind, Anxiety UK, Samaritans.